hotmeshio/sdk-typescript/README.md

 # HotMesh
 ![alpha release](https://img.shields.io/badge/release-alpha-yellow)

-HotMesh transforms Redis into a distributed orchestration engine.
+HotMesh transforms Redis into an Orchestration Engine.

 *Write functions in your own preferred style, and let Redis govern their execution, reliably and durably.*